French Fourth Republic: Founding of the Fourth Republic

 A new draft of the Constitution was written, which this time proposed the establishment of a bicameral form of government.
 Leon Blum of the SFIO headed the GPRF from 1946 to 1947.
 After a new legislative election in June 1946, the Christian democrat Georges Bidault assumed leadership of the Cabinet.
 Despite De Gaulle's so-called discourse of Bayeux of 16 June 1946 in which he denounced the new institutions, the new draft was approved by 53% of voters voting in favor (with an abstention rate of 31%) in the referendum held on 13 October 1946 and the Constitution of 27 October 1946 came into force two weeks later as the Fourth Republic, in an arrangement in which executive power essentially resided in the hands of the President of the Council (the prime minister).
 The President of the Republic was given a largely symbolic role, although he remained chief of the French Army and as a last resort could be called upon to resolve conflicts.

 After the expulsion of the Communists from the governing coalition, France joined the Cold War against Stalin, as expressed by becoming a founding member of NATO in April 1949.
 France now took a leadership position in unifying western Europe, working closely with Konrad Adenauer of West Germany.
 Robert Schuman, who was twice Prime Minister and at other times Minister of Finance and Foreign Minister, was instrumental in building post-war European and trans-Atlantic institutions.
 A devout Catholic and anti-Communist, he led France to be a member of the European Communities, the Council of Europe and NATO.

 Trente Glorieuses

 Les Trente Glorieuses ('The Glorious Thirty') was the high prosperity in the 30 years from 1945 to 1975.
-In 1944, De Gaulle introduced a dirigiste economic policy, which included substantial state-directed control over a capitalist economy, which was followed by 30 years of unprecedented growth.
+In 1944, De Gaulle introduced a dirigiste economic policy, which included substantial state control over a capitalist economy, which was followed by 30 years of unprecedented growth.

-The wartime damage was extensive and expectations of large reparations from defeated Germany did not happen.
-The United States helped revive the French economy with the Marshall Plan (1948–1951), whereby it gave France $2.3 billion with no repayment.
+The wartime damage was extensive, and large reparations from defeated Germany did not happen.
+The United States helped revive the French economy with the Marshall Plan (1948–1951), giving France $2.3 billion with no repayment.
 France was the second largest recipient after Britain.
 The total of all American grants and credits to France from 1946 to 1953 amounted to $4.9 billion.
-It provided urgently needed funding for modernizing the transport systems, electricity generation, and basic industries, especially cement, coal, and steel.
-It required a modernization of French industrial and managerial systems, free trade, and friendly economic relations with West Germany.
+It provided urgently needed funding for modernizing transport systems, electricity generation, and basic industries including cement, coal, and steel.
+The plan required a modernization of French industrial and managerial systems, free trade, and friendly economic relations with West Germany.